stacks-network/stacks-core/clarity-types/src/types/codec/packed/README.md

 ## Scope

 This module provides the stable API and version dispatch for non-consensus packed Clarity values.
-Each stored stream starts with its own one-byte version discriminator.
+Each packed record and value-shape descriptor starts with its own one-byte version discriminator.
 The remaining envelope and body are interpreted only by the selected version implementation.

 Packed records and value-shape descriptors are independently versioned: